-Alternating Current (AC): Waveform characteristic of electrical power produced from rotating machinery, typical for utility generation, transmission and distribution.
+Alternating Current (AC): Waveform characteristic of electrical power produced from rotating machinery, typical for utility generation, transmission and distribution of power.

-Allowable DOD: The maximum percentage of full-rated capacity that can be operationally withdrawn from a battery, dictated by the cut off voltage and discharge rate.
+Allowable DOD: The maximum percentage of full-rated battery capacity that can be operationally withdrawn from it, dictated by the cut off-voltage and discharge rate.

 Ampere-Hour (Ah): Common measure of a battery's electrical storage capacity.
-An ampere-hour is equal to the transfer of one amp over one hour.
+An ampere-hour is equal to the transfer of an average of one ampere of current over one hour period.
 A battery that discharges 5 amps for 20 hours delivers 100 ampere-hours.

-Array: A group of panels (modules) that comprises the complete PV generating unit.
+Array: A group of panels (modules) that comprises the complete PV generating unit or system.

-Average Daily DOD: The percentage of the full-rated capacity that is withdrawn from a battery with the average daily load profile.
+Average Daily DOD: The percentage of the full-rated battery capacity that is withdrawn from it with the average daily load profile.